We Counted Over a Half a Million Shorebirds!

 What to Expect

 • Shorebird Surveyors should meet the following requirements.
-If you can’t, let us pair you with a team!
+Let us pair you with a team!

 1. Have a passion for birds and time outdoors!

-2. Commit to one survey day in the spring and one survey day in the fall, and allow some flexibility for scheduling around bad weather.
+2. Commit to one survey day in the spring or fall and the back-up weather date for each survey.

-3. Consider committing to multiple years of the project.
+3. Consider committing to both spring and fall surveys, and multiple years of the project.

 4. Have reliable vehicle transportation.

-6. Attend an annual online training and learn how to follow a detailed survey protocol.
+6. Attend an annual online training (or watch recording) and learn how to follow a detailed survey protocol.

 7. Be safety conscience and cooperate with field partners.